Buffalo, Minnesota Active Shooter Identified as Gregory Ulrich, 67

-Gregory Ulrich was identified as the gunman accused of carrying out a mass shooting with possible explosives at a Buffalo, Minnesota, health clinic.
+Gregory Ulrich is a 67-year-old man who has been identified as the gunman accused of carrying out a mass shooting and possibly setting off explosive devices at a Buffalo, Minnesota, health clinic.

-Gregory Paul Ulrich is 67 years old and is from Buffalo.
+Ulrich is from Buffalo, police said.
 He was named by Wright County Sheriff Sean Deringer in a news conference.
 Authorities believe that Ulrich acted alone.
 They said the mass shooting didn’t appear to be domestic terrorism.
 They said it was “most likely” that the incident was “targeted at that facility” and directed at “that facility or people in that facility.”

 The call came in shortly before 11 a.m. on February 9 for an active shooter at Allina Health Clinic in Buffalo, Minnesota.